ENGN2912B-2018/FEM-A/README.md

 #### ENGN 2912b Scientific Programming in C++, December 2018

+## Introduction
-## Project Overview:
+#### Project Overview:

-OptionX (the name of our software) aims to create an intuitive options pricing tool utilizing finite elements to approximate solutions to the partial differential equations (PDEs) used in most mathematical option pricing models, such as Black Scholes.
+OptionX (the name of our software) aims to create an intuitive options pricing tool utilizing finite difference methods to approximate solutions to the partial differential equations (PDEs) used in most mathematical option pricing models, such as Black Scholes.
+Finite Difference Methods allows our users to easily value exotic options as well as vanilla options - something that most out of the box option valuation solvers struggle to do.
+This makes OptionX extremely useful for day traders that do not work for a major corporation that gives them access powerful software because it allows them to get a base valuation for more complex options which, in turn, allows them to place more complex bets on the market.

-## Goals and Objectives:
+#### Goals and Objectives:

+- Construct classes for European Options, Barrier Options, American Options, Power Options, and Asian Options.

-- Construct classes for each option type, the Black Scholes pricing model, and each FEM based solver to allow for basic functionality.
+- Construct the Black Scholes pricing model and the Heston pricing model as Partial Differential Equations.

+- Construct the Explicit Euler and Implicit Euler Finite Difference Method schemes.

-- In the FEM solvers, mesh initialization must be parallelized for speed.
+- In the FDM solvers, mesh calculation must be parallelized for speed.

 - Design a simple, intuitive user interface in Qt Creator.